Lithium

 News & Publications

-• When results from all six trials were combined, lithium did not lead to better overall cognitive outcomes than placebo.
+- When results from all six trials were combined, lithium was similar to placebo for cognitive outcomes.

-• Measures of behavioral and psychological symptoms of dementia, such as agitation or mood changes, were similar between lithium and placebo groups.
+- Measures of behavioral and psychological symptoms of dementia, such as agitation and related behavioral problems, were similar between lithium and placebo groups.

-• Subgroup analyses found no consistent benefit based on diagnosis (mild cognitive impairment versus Alzheimer's disease), study length, lithium dose, or lithium salt type.
+- Subgroup analyses found no differences based on diagnosis (mild cognitive impairment vs. Alzheimer's disease), study duration, lithium dose, or lithium salt type.

-• One small study suggested a stronger effect from lithium, but it was judged high risk for bias, making its result unreliable.
+- One study suggested a stronger effect from lithium, but it was judged to be at high risk of bias, making its result unreliable.

 Importantly, the clinical trials analyzed here did not test lithium orotate, only carbonate, sulfate, and gluconate.
 As a result, the study supports the conclusion that standard lithium supplements do not slow cognitive decline in people with mild cognitive impairment or Alzheimer's disease, while leaving open the possibility that other lithium formulations could be more effective.
 In Q&A #69, I discuss the benefits and risks of low-dose lithium supplementation.